 Everyday, thousands of individuals across the country find their lives changed forever as the result of injuries sustained on someone else’s property.
 From shopping malls to hotels, there are risks in every location, and being involved in an accident can cause devastating injuries.
-These are often complicated cases and a personal injury lawyer can help.
+These are often complicated cases and a criminal defense attorney can help.

 What Is Premises Liability?